Asaf Epstein: Career

-After completing his studies, Epstein produced independent corporate promotional clips making use of various computer animated elements.
+After graduating from university, Epstein produced independent corporate promotional clips making use of various animated elements.
 In 2008, he took part in the production of two Israeli films; The Other War, a drama set in Tel-Aviv during the second Lebanon war, and Jaffawiye, a documentary about the multicultural hip-hop band System Ali.
 In 2010, Epstein produced Mother's Fading, a short film drama about the complex relationship between a mother and her son.

 In 2011, he began production on his award-winning sci-fi, thriller comedy short entitled Schnitzel, which he wrote, produced and directed.
 Schnitzel tells the tale of a young teenage boy and his encounter with an extra terrestrial being which has taken the form of a schnitzel.
 In a 2016 interview, Epstein remarked that Schnitzel was inspired by Steven Spielberg's E.T., and his experience of being an "awkward and goofy kid being uncomfortable in his own skin" and a school field trip during which he and his classmates were given schnitzels for lunch.
 In July 2014, he released Schnitzel which earned him numerous awards at festivals around the world including Best International Film at the South Carolina Cultural Film Festival, Best Science Fiction Film at the Hyart Film Festival and Best International Coming-of-Age at the Manhattan Film Festival in 2015.
 Later that year, he would go on to win Best Producer of a Foreign Language Film at the Madrid International Film Festival.